Skip to content

 Does traditional SEO still matter for AI visibility?

 Yes, but the emphasis shifts.
 Bing SEO matters directly for ChatGPT, and Google SEO matters for Gemini and AI Overviews.
-Backlinks still carry some weight, but brand mentions and entity consistency now correlate 3x more strongly with AI visibility than links alone (Ahrefs, 2025).
+Backlinks still carry some weight, but brand mentions and entity consistency correlate more strongly with AI visibility than links alone (Ahrefs, 75,000 brands).
 The best approach is to treat GEO as an extension of SEO, not a replacement.
 Learn more about the relationship between GEO and SEO.

 Can small brands compete with big brands in AI recommendations?